 C2.
 An officially certified copy a of detailed transcript of studies included in the Master's degree (or equvalent)

 All educational documents must be either officially certified by the awarding institution, or legalised, unless the degree has been awarded by the University of Helsinki.
 Officially certified copies issued by a Finnish Notary Public will also be accepted.
 Please note, however, that there are country-specific document requirements in place for some degree-awarding countries.
 Documents from these countries must be attested or submitted in a certain way.
 These Country-Specific Requirements must be followed first and foremost, before any regular requirements for attesting documents.

 C3.
 Verification of language skills.
 The University of Helsinki demands an indication of academic level language skills of all applicants.
-See information on the options of verifying your language skills in either Finnish, Swedish or English.
+See information on the options of verifying your language skills in either English, Finnish or Swedish.